When dealing with infidelity, understanding why the affair happened can help you determine what the chances are that the relationship will survive.

 For instance, a woman may find it hard to believe that her husband was simply sexually curious and that his affair had nothing to do with love, because in her mind she cannot imagine that sex can occur without love.
 On the other hand, a man may find it hard to believe that his wife had an emotional affair without any type of sexual contact.
 He believes a man only gets close to a woman for one reason—sex.

-Dealing With Infidelity – Why People Have Affairs
+Dealing With Infidelity – Why Did the Affair Happen?

 - Not understanding what relational love is